-2.3.2 DIN-rail Mounting

-You can also mount EKI-7656C/7656CI on a standard DIN-rail as the steps shown below.
+2.3.2 DIN-rail MountingYou can also mount EKI-7758F on a standard DIN-rail by steps below.

-The DIN-rail kit should be screwed on the industrial switch when out of factory.
-If not, please screw the DIN-rail kit on the switch first before mounting.
+The DIN-rail kit is screwed on the industrial switch when out of factory.
+If the DIN-rail kit is not screwed on the industrial switch, please screw the DIN-rail kit on the switch first.

-First, hang the EKI-7656C/7656CI to the DIN-rail with angle of inclination.
-See the figure below.
+First, hang the EKI-7758F to the DIN-rail with angle of inclination.
+See Figure 2.6.